BouweBorel/ShortestPathToolbox/README.md

 ## Usage manual
 To use this toolbox, you need to input the following:
-- **Environment coordinates**: It is the points that forme the polygon enclosing your obstacles
+- **Environment coordinates** [main.cpp]: It is the points that forme the polygon enclosing your obstacles
       * Need to be feeded into the vector of points "envPoints" that is in the "main" file

   ![image](https://github.com/user-attachments/assets/f384d0ff-cd6e-4943-94b7-b062e8c13c54)

-- **Obstacle coordinates**: It is the points forming the obstacle in your environment.
+- **Obstacle coordinates** [main.cpp]: It is the points forming the obstacle in your environment.
 It has to be feeded in 3 different form
     - **Drawing Obstacle**: Which is the coordinates of the actual your obstacles as they are in your referential.
 Each lines you see represent an obstacle.

       ![image](https://github.com/user-attachments/assets/e812f1ff-a537-41c6-87b7-a2871a94f00e)